How can we use humour to promote a more cheerful and healthy atmosphere in our home?

-So how can you turn your house into a place where love and laughter flows naturally?
+So how can you turn your house into a place where love and laughter flow naturally?
 Here are some suggestions:

 - First, don’t take yourself too seriously.
 Perspective often escapes us, making it easy to distort the significance of things.
 Take a step back and try to get a sense of where you fit in the “bigger picture.”